 According to the guidelines set forth by the federal government, one of the uses for ARPA funds is premium pay, one-time bonuses for employees.
 The Commonwealth of Virginia elected to provide $3,000, one-time bonuses to all law enforcement, sheriff's deputies, and correctional officers.
 Since Pittsylvania County has approximately 27 deputies that are funded locally, the Pittsylvania County Board of Supervisors decided to step in and give bonuses to those positions.

-At that same August meeting, Dan River Supervisor Joe Davis recommended providing bonuses to all county employees for their work during the pandemic.
+At that same August meeting, the Board voted to provide bonuses to all county employees for their work during the pandemic.
 This includes approximately $3,000 bonuses for all public safety-related and front line employees, particularly those with Animal Control, Solid Waste, Public Safety, and the Deaprtment of Social Services.
 Premium pay, one-time bonuses of $1,500 will go to the remainder of county employees.
 Only those employees in grades 1-24 on the county's pay scale are eligible for the bonuses, and part-time employees will receive a pro-rated bonus based on their weekly hours worked.

 Vaccine Incentive: $571,000